 If you would take an Injury that would kill you, you don’t die.
 Instead, you survive in an Incapacitated state.
 This state lasts for the next hour, at which point you fully return to life.

-While Incapacitated, your only weakness is Crushing my heart, and if you take Damage from it, you will die.
-Damage from other sources will still be dealt and can cause Battle Scars, but will only kill you if your body is destroyed completely.
-If your weakness is not immediately obvious, attackers may roll to discover it.
+While Incapacitated, your only weakness is The extraction and burning of his heart in flame, and if you take damage from it, you will die.
+Damage from other sources will still be dealt and can cause Battle Scars, but will never kill you.
+If your weakness is not immediately intuitive or obvious, attackers may be able to make some sort of knowledge roll to discover it, at GMs discretion.
 After you return, the Injury that would have killed you, as well as any Injuries sustained while Incapacitated, are healed.
 Battle scars obtained during this time remain.

 You never know whether or not the musician's death is merely part of the performance.